BlokasLabs/pisound-docs/Software.md

 # Software

-pisound is compatible with virtually all Linux distributions and software as it comes with an ALSA audio and MIDI driver integrated in mainline Raspbian Linux kernel (ver.
+Pisound is compatible with virtually all Linux distributions and software as it comes with an ALSA audio and MIDI driver integrated into mainline Raspbian Linux kernel (ver.
 4.4.27+).
-The support driver for pisound consists of two pieces - the Linux kernel module and user-space pisound-btn daemon.
+The support driver for Pisound consists of two pieces - the Linux kernel module and user-space pisound-btn daemon.

-The pisound button daemon is a user space program which implements monitoring of The Button on the board by registering a GPIO interrupt handler.
+The Pisound button daemon is a user space program which implements monitoring of The Button on the board by registering a GPIO interrupt handler.
 Therefore it takes minimal CPU resources, but is still able to react to button pushes just at the moment it was interacted with.
 Read more on [The Button](the-button) functionality below.

 You can find the source code for The Button [here](https://github.com/BlokasLabs/pisound/) and kernel module [here](https://github.com/raspberrypi/linux/blob/rpi-4.9.y/sound/soc/bcm/pisound.c).

 ## Installing The Driver

-To install the user-space button daemon and enable pisound, run the below commands in a terminal.
+To install the user-space button daemon and enable Pisound, run the below commands in a terminal.

 ```bash
 wget http://blokas.io/pisound/install-pisound.sh -O install-pisound.sh